Cash Out: 2014-2019: Signing with eOne Music & Let's Get It

 In 2014, Gibson signed a deal with E1 Music and released the single "She Twerkin" in February 2014.
 The song debuted on the Hot 100 at number 100, making it his second chart entry.
 Gibson's debut album Let's Get It (formerly titled Patience) was released on August 26, 2014.

-In 2019, Gibson made an appearance as himself in the film Uncut Gems starring Adam Sandler and Lakeith Stanfield.

 Legal issues

 In June 2023, Fulton County District Attorney Fani Willis filed charges against Gibson, along with five other individuals, in a 41-count indictment.
 The charges included allegations of rape, aggravated sodomy, human trafficking, and holding victims at gunpoint.
-Gibson himself was indicted on 13 counts of rape and sex trafficking.
 Prosecutors claimed Gibson used his celebrity status and social media presence to entice women.
-The crimes allegedly took place in a hotel room near Fulton Industrial Boulevard and a residence in Carroll Heights, a neighborhood in Atlanta.
+The crimes allegedly took place in a hotel room near Fulton Industrial Boulevard and a residence in Carroll Heights, Atlanta.
 Prosecutors also alleged Gibson, Gibson's mother Linda Smith (who was also known as "Mama Ca$h"), and Gibson's cousin Tyrone Taylor would use their record label, Pyrex Music Group LLC, as a front for sex trafficking and racketeering activities.